n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.halopsa.md

 # HaloPSA

-[HaloPSA](https://halopsa.com/){:target="_blank" .external-link} node allows you to automate work in the HaloPSA platform and integrate HaloPSA with other applications. n8n has built-in support for a wide range of HaloPSA features, which includes basic operations like creating, updating, deleting, and getting clients, sites and tickets.
+HaloPSA node allows you to automate work in the HaloPSA platform and integrate HaloPSA with other applications. n8n has built-in support for a wide range of HaloPSA features, which includes basic operations like creating, updating, deleting, and getting clients, sites and tickets.

 On this page, you'll find a list of operations the HaloPSA node supports and links to more resources.